AI Simulated Photo of WGS.

 Around the time Emily Kimpton became pregnant with William Charles Soale in 1906, William George Soale disappeared.

 Emily Kimpton gave birth to William Charles Soale in Hackney on the 4th of February 1907, but William George Soale was nowhere to be seen.
+The birth took place at Anton Street, Hackney and was reported by Emily Kimpton's mother as the primary caregiver.

 During the 1911 Census, William George Soale’s wife and son, William Charles lived without him at the residence of Misses Kimpton (Emily Kimpton’s mother) and Emily Kimpton’s siblings.